 - Substitute labneh instead of cream cheese.
 How about labneh and cucumber sandwiches?
 Or labneh and smoked salmon rolls, with a sprinkle of dill seeds.

-- Drizzle on some honey for a sweet treat.
+- Drizzle on some honey for a sweet treat or serve with black cherries.

 - Serve with my easy beet salad